-The sponsor selected the trust's portfolio from companies meeting the following criteria as of the time of selection:
+The sponsor selected the trust's portfolio from companies meeting the following criteria as of the Security Selection Date:

-- Had equity securities actively traded on a U.S. exchange; - Were incorporated or domiciled in the U.S.; - Had equity securities with an average daily trading volume of \$500,000 or greater; and - Were within the thematic areas of health care, technology or E-Commerce.
+- Had equity securities actively traded on a U.S. exchange; - Were organized and/or domiciled in the U.S.; - Had equity securities with a market capitalization of \$500,000,000 or greater; and - Had equity securities with an average daily trading volume of \$500,000 or greater.